jymbcrc/DImeta/README.md

 -  Fragment ion Mass Tolerance,
 -  Cosine score threshold,
 -  #Scan range
+-  Generate plots for identified metabolites or not

 Quantification is based on the intensity of strongest fragment peak from MS2 spectrum.